nicsig/config/.zsh/my-completions/README.md

 The file containing  the code of the completion function  for the custom `foo()` function, must be named `_foo`.

 ## Can I write a completion function for an alias?
+A function?
 For a script?

 Not for an alias.
-But you can for a script.
+But you can for a script and a shell function.

+---

+TODO:

+You can customize the completion of an alias in bash:

+    $ alias vtex="vim --servername VIM"
+    $ complete -f -X '!*.tex' vtex
+    $ vtex Tab
+        → only suggests `.tex` files

+How to do the same in zsh?

 ##
 # Documentation